Talmage-Hilton/Stat-386-Blog/_posts/2025-05-29-model-explanations.md

     <figcaption>Image Source: <a href="https://www.r-project.org/about.html">R</a></figcaption>
 </figure>

 My preferred method to implement natural splines in R is the 'splines' package.
 It will place default knots if you do not specify knot locations.
 These default placements are often not great.
-I like to fit the natural splines model just to the predictor of interest and the response, then plot the two against each other, overlay the spline with the knots, and use cross-validation (by minimizing some criteria) or subjective graphical approaches to find the best fit.
+I like to fit the natural splines model just to the predictor of interest and the response, then plot the two against each other, overlay the spline with the knots, and use cross-validation (by minimizing some criteria of choice) or subjective graphical approaches to find the best fit.
 Then I do this for any other non-linear relationships there may be and fit the whole model to all the data, using the knots I found.

 Strengths of natural splines are that it handles non-linear data very well, is still fairly simple to understand, fast to implement, and handles prediction much better than polynomial regression.
 Weaknesses are that knots must be selected carefully, the model is prone to overfitting and underfitting, requires the LINE assumptions, does not have the standard coefficient definitions, and requires some work to find individual variable significance.